-Today most rehabilitation therapy practices utilize an EHR/EMR software package to assist running their practice, but only some will opt to implement a standalone dedicated FCE and/or POET software solution.
-If you are one of the prudent people who chose to purchase one of the latter solutions, then this post is for you.
+Today most rehab therapy practices utilize an EHR/EMR software package to assist running their practice, but only some will implement a standalone FCE and/or POET software solution.
+If you are one who chose to purchase one of the latter solutions, this post is for you.

-Concerned you may be called to testify based on the results of your FCE?
-Jim Mecham covers several topics you will want to know to make sure your results hold up in a court of law.
+Concerned you may be called to testify based on the results of your functional capacity evaluation?
+Jim Mecham covers several topics you will want to know to make sure your results hold up in a court.

-Vic Zuccarello, OTR/L, CEAS II, has posted a new blog post focusing on the Four Habits Model.
+Vic Zuccarello writes on the Four Habits Model.
 A list of tips to use to improve the interview process of a functional capacity evaluation.

 Looking for tips on what to do if required to testify in a deposition?
 OccuPro's Vic Zuccarello, OTR/L, CEAS II, offers his advice on what to do in several situations!

 Do you have what it takes to be an Industrial Specialist?
-Vic Zuccarello, OTR/L, CEAS II, Vice President of Research and Development discusses the misconceptions, truths, and challenges of this very question.
+We discuss the misconceptions, truths, and challenges of this very question.

-Did you know employee turnover can be as much as 50% in the first 18 months of employment?
-This blog covers the easy, cost-effective, and legal solution — post offer employment testing!
+Did you know employee turnover can be as much as 50% in the first 18-months of employment?
+We cover the easy, cost-effective, and legal solution — post offer employment testing!

-Do you perform functional capacity evaluations?
+Do you perform FCEs?
 While research tells us that none are completely valid and reliable, some are better than others.
-Read more to learn the components and fundamentals of FCE Peer Reviews.
+Read more to learn the components and fundamentals of FCE peer reviews.

-How can an Industrial Rehab professional develop a fund of knowledge, build a successful practice, and reach a level of mastery in the field?
-Vic Zuccarello, OTR/L, CEAS II, shares some truths that he has noticed over the years.
+How can industrial rehab professionals develop a fund of knowledge, build a successful practice, and reach a level of mastery in the field?
+Vic Zuccarello shares truths that he has noticed over the years.

 Here is a list of seven marketing strategies and how they work or don't work in getting new worker's compensation patients in the door.

-When deciding on purchasing functional capacity evaluation (FCE) software there are many pieces to take into consideration.
-I would suggest having a list of questions so you can compare and decide which FCE system would be best for your clinic.
+When deciding on purchasing FCE software there are many pieces to take into consideration.
+I would suggest having a list of questions so you can compare and decide which would be best for your clinic.

-As our industry of physical therapy looks to diversify it's patient population and payer mix, we often seek out to develop programs treating the "industrial athlete" or "injured worker" or simply the "work comp patient."
+As our industry of physical therapy looks to diversify its patient population and payer mix, we often seek out to develop programs treating the "industrial athlete" or "injured worker" or simply the "workers' comp patient."

 Post offer employment testing has become very popular for companies worldwide.
 See what the latest trends are for POETs and learn about the tests you can provide to companies in your area.

 Functional capacity evaluation equipment should be the least expensive aspect of putting in a FCE testing program.
-You do not need to spend thousands of dollars on FCE equipment when there are many very good and inexpensive options already on the open market.
+You don't need to spend thousands of dollars on equipment when there are inexpensive options already on the open market.

-Becoming a Certified Functional Capacity Evaluator will provide increased recognition as an expert in the field of functional capacity evaluations.
-How do you become a Certified Functional Capacity Evaluator?
+Becoming a Certified Functional Capacity Evaluator will provide increased recognition as an expert in the field of FCEs.
+Get certified today and better market your services.